Ahmed-Amine-Hlel/media-hive/README.md

 2. **Access the Application**

-   Open your browser and navigate to `http://localhost:3000` to access CineTrack.
+   Open your browser and navigate to `http://localhost:3000` to access MediaHive.

 ---